alphagov/govuk_frontend_toolkit/README.md

     @import '../toolkit/_conditionals';

-If you are compiling Sass from the [command-line tool](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#using_sass), we recommend the following options:
+If you are compiling Sass from the [command-line tool](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#using_sass), here are some options we recommend.

+In development:

-    sass --style expanded --line-numbers --load-path ./path/to/assets/toolkit input.scss output.css
+    sass --style expanded --line-numbers --load-path [path to]/govuk_toolkit/stylesheets input.scss output.css

+In production:

+    sass --style compressed --load-path ./path/to/assets/toolkit input.scss output.css

 ## Mixin-sets